Brownielocks and The 3 Bears

 But it began in 1955 when congress passed the resolution authorizing the Franklin Delano Roosevelt Memorial.
 The site was approved by congress in 1959.
 Once again, there was a contest for the design.
 (It seems to be our pattern?)
 But I am not sure what the prize was, if any.
 After many competitions for the design of the memorial, Lawrence Halprin was selected to design the Memorial in 1978.
 Groundbreaking took place in 1991 and construction began in 1994.
 In 1996 a replica of Roosevelt's wheelchair was created for display in the Memorial's entrance.
 The total cost of the memorial is around forty-eight million dollars.
 The Memorial was open for the public in May 1997.
 Sculptors Leonard Baskin ("The Funeral Cortege"), Neil Estern (F.D.R. seated with Fala and Elanor Roosevelt), Robert Graham ("The First Inaugural" and "Social Programs"), Tom Hardy ("Presidential Seal") and George Segal ("Fireside Chat", "Rural Couple" and "Bread Line") were commissioned to visually represent the twelve years that Franklin Delano Roosevelt was in office for.
 John Benson designed the letters and the placement of the quotes throughout the memorial, he also carved them all.

 I was there on the 2nd day it became open to the public in 1997, before they created a newer statue with a more open wheelchair.
 What I liked best about the memorial was the fountains and the bread line statue.
-Here is a link (with commercial ads so be warned) for more information
+Here is a link to the National Park Service pages for more information

 The World War II Memorial